PA 6: Merge Conflicts

 As you work through the activity, you will complete the steps assigned to your suit.
 Make sure you complete the steps in order and only complete the steps assigned to you!

-If you only have 3 group members here, assign one person both and
+If you only have 3 group members here, assign one person both

 .